Trace Details

 Adjusting the Interface

-Span details panel showing Related Signals with Logs and Metrics buttons
+Span details panel showing tabs for Overview, Events, Logs, and Metrics

 Logs

-Click Logs in the Related Signals section to open an inline panel showing log lines correlated to the span's time window and service.
-The panel shows log entries with timestamps and message bodies, and an Open in Logs Explorer button takes you to the full Logs Explorer pre-filtered to that trace context and timestamp.
+Click the Logs tab to see log lines correlated to the span's time window and service.
+The panel shows log entries with timestamps and message bodies.

-Related Signals logs panel showing correlated log lines for the span
+Related Signals logs tab showing correlated log lines for the span

 Metrics

-Click Metrics in the Related Signals section to see infrastructure metrics (Node CPU usage, Node memory usage, Pod metrics, etc.) for the host or pod that served this span.
+Click the Metrics tab to see infrastructure metrics (CPU usage, memory usage) for the host or pod that served the selected span.
 Use the Node and Pod tabs to switch between host-level and pod-level views.

-Related Signals metrics panel showing Node CPU and memory usage charts
+Related Signals metrics tab showing CPU and memory usage charts

 Edit on GitHub